 Canterbury School would like to thank our community for their incredible support in teaching our students about the importance of giving back.

 In November, Canterbury continued its 30-plus year tradition of teaming up with Nations Association Charities to provide local families in need food for Thanksgiving Break.
-Our community donated enough food to fill 72 boxes this year!
-Reverend Dr. Israel Suarez, founder of Nations Associations Charities, also graciously accepted a check of $3,044.00 to purchase turkeys for the families.
-Through the generosity of our Scholastic Book Fair, books were also provided to the sponsored families.
-Special thanks go out to our parents who helped pack the food boxes, to our seniors who helped load the truck, and of course to our Thanksgiving Food Drive coordinators, Ms. Gilstad and Ms. Garner.
-We would also like to note that additional food that was donated made its way to the Gladiolus Food Pantry to help stock the shelves there.
+Our community donated enough food to fill 61 boxes for 50 families this year!
+Representatives of Nations Associations Charities also graciously accepted a check of $2,500 to purchase turkeys for the families.
+Through the generosity of Mr. Giesen’s advisory, they raised $456 in turkey money.
+Special thanks go out to our seniors who helped load the truck and of course to our Thanksgiving Food Drive coordinators, Ms. Gilstad and Ms. Garner.
+“I look forward to this every year,” said Mrs. Gilstad.
+“I love seeing our community come together to help families in need.”
+Their helpers this year included Ms. Clapper, Ms. Stephenson, Mrs. Hall, and Connor Hall ’11.
+“I’m home for the holidays,” said Connor, “and I remember volunteering with the Thanksgiving Food Drive every year.
+It’s a great tradition and I’m glad I can help out again this year.”
+We would also like to note that additional food that was donated made its way to the Community Cooperative and the Gladiolus Food Pantry to help stock the shelves there.